-UPDATE: On January 6, 2014, the United States Supreme Court issued a temporary stay in the December 2013 ruling that established the freedom to marry across the state of Utah.
-The ruling means that same-sex couples will be unable to marry as the courts consider the state's appeal of the ruling.
+UPDATE: In June 2014, the United States Court of Appeals for the 10th Circuit affirmed a lower court ruling that it is unconstitutional to deny the freedom to marry to same-sex couples.
+The ruling is on hold pending an attempt to seek cert at the Supreme Court.
 Same-sex couples, local activists, and advocates across the United States will not rest until all Utahns have the freedom to marry once and for all in their home state.
 Here is the story of one couple who have vowed to fight.

 It was the marriage proposal seen around the world: a man is led down an aisle and urged to stand on a moveable staircase.